Beylessen1/Beylessen1/README.md

 ---

 ## 🚀 About Me
-Hi I'm Beylessen, a Software engineering student with a growing passion for cybersecurity.
+Hi, I'm Beylessen, a Software Engineering student with a strong and growing passion for cybersecurity.

-Hooked on technology from a young age, I love to learn and hope to acquire many skills in various tech-related disciplines.
-Passionate about Cybersecurity & AI, currently learning about penetration testing and Web development.
-Exploring how AI shapes the future of cybersecurity.
+Fascinated by technology from a young age, I enjoy learning and exploring new skills across different tech disciplines.
+Currently, I’m diving deeper into cybersecurity and AI, focusing on penetration testing and web development, while exploring how AI is shaping the future of digital security.

 <h2 align="left">🧰 Languages and Tools</h2>